InkSmartContract/BlockchainFoodOrder/README.md

 # FoodOrder Smart Contract

-This smart contract called `FoodOrder` is developed using ink! language and OpenBrush tools.
-Please refer to this comprehensive [document](https://github.com/InkSmartContract/foodorder-smartcontract/blob/main/Learn%20ink!%20-%20Food%20Order%20on%20Blockchain.pdf) about this project, use case definition, implementation and macros, security and access control, deployment and testing details.
+This smart contract called`FoodOrder`is developed using ink! language and OpenBrush tools.
+Please refer to this [article](https://medium.com/@opensmartcontract/learn-ink-by-example-order-food-on-blockchain-a4024b2dee4a) about this project, use case definition, implementation and macros, security and access control, deployment and testing details.

 ## Code structure
 `FoodOrder` smart contract ink code consists of the following directories: